grahamwren/cs4500-project/report/doc.md

 ![EAU2 Entity Relationship Diagram](https://github.com/grahamwren/cs4500-assignment_1-part2/raw/master/diagram.png)

-The ClusterSDK class has the ability to make use of the KV store to manipulate dataframes.
-The SDK accesses the KV store through the KV class.
+The Cluster class has the ability to make use of the KV store to manipulate dataframes.
+The Cluster accesses the KV store through the KV class.
 The KV class provides an interface to run Commands in the KV store.
 Commands are serializable objects that do something with the store.
-Standard commands are GET, PUT, NEW, GETOWNED, and MAP.
+Standard commands are GET, PUT, DELETE, NEW, GET_DF_INFO, START_MAP, and FETCH_MAP_RESULT.
 The KV store is distributed over the network, and a local KV Store class (different from the KV class) is present on each node.
-The KV class communicates with the local KV by serializing and deserializing commands.
+The KV class communicates with the local KVs by serializing and deserializing commands.

-This implementation differs from previous implementations in the fact that the "Application" (the ClusterSDK + user code) is not running as a node participating in the network, but rather, communicating with the network.
+The "Application" (the Cluster + user code) is not running as a node participating in the network, but rather, communicating with the network.
 This means an application has to send a message to the machine it's running on in order to run commands locally, rather than having a separate, faster implementation for local operations.

 The local KV store, represented by the KVStore object, contains chunks of data frames grouped in the PartialDataFrame class.
-The chunks are organized by the ClusterSDK.
+The chunks are organized by the Cluster class.
 When a new piece of data is added, a random owner is chosen from the cluster.
 The data is then distributed round-robin over the nodes, in fixed size chunks.
 Calculating the node which a specific chunk is at is a matter of finding the owner, and taking the chunk index modulo number of nodes.
+The local KVStore also contains another mapping of an integer id to map results.
+These are the local results of running START_MAP commands over the cluster, and are accessed using the FETCH_MAP_RESULT command.

 Keys in the KV Store are strings, though one string can represent data spread over several nodes.
 A string key combined with an index can be used to get specific chunks.

+Commands are serializable objects with a run method.
+The run method is passed a respond_fn_t, which is a callback that may only be called once, and allows the command to make a network response before it finishes performing its computation.
+This is used in the START_MAP command to allow for parallel mapping, by returning an id to request the results of the computation later.

 When `put` is called with a new key, the KV adds the new mapping to its ownership map and broadcasts a corresponding message to the other nodes in the